 A chartered accountant, for the past three years Gareth has worked in DCLG with policy responsibility for the Capital Finance System and local government accounting.
 Prior to that he was a financial audit manager at the NAO with responsibility for a range of central government departments, agencies and non-department bodies including the Public Works Loan Board.

 Aileen is responsible for delivering value for money work for the Department for Communities and Local Government.
 She is also responsible for the NAO's reports on local government in England.
 Aileen has been with the NAO for over ten years and her expertise is evident from her many published articles as well as her speaking engagements.
 She has written articles on managing demand, money and quality and commissioning with the voluntary and community sector.

-Chris Brian is an RICS qualified surveyor within the CIPFA group.
-For 17 years Chris has delivered the CIPFA’s Asset Management Network and Property Training Network as well as advising on asset management issues throughout the UK and undertaking a range of related consultancy.
+Chris Brain is an FRICS qualified surveyor and Senior Property Advisor within the CIPFA group.
+Chris delivers the CIPFA’s Strategic Assets Network, Property Training Network and Highway Asset Management Network, as well as advising on asset management and asset valuation issues throughout the UK and undertaking a range of related consultancy.

 Mike is a highly experienced local government and public procurement specialist with a strong track record in delivering complex, major transactions for the public sector.
 He is known for pragmatic and practical approach to problem solving.

 He is recognised as one of the leading public procurement advisers, dealing with advice on procurement strategies, compliance as well as defending and bringing related challenges.
 He is particularly skilled in advising on alternative delivery vehicles for local services, including the use of trading companies, joint ventures and mutuals and cooperatives.